MarkExKiana/HITREE/README.md

 - **Layout**: Full-screen hero with centered content
 - **Animations**: Hover effects, scale transforms, and smooth transitions

-## 📸 Screenshots

-The website faithfully recreates the original Honkai Impact 3rd promotional design with modern web technologies.

-## 🤖 Generated with Same

-This project was created using [Same](https://same.new) - an AI-powered development environment.

 ## 📄 License

 This project is for educational and demonstration purposes only.
 Honkai Impact 3rd is a trademark of HoYoVerse.